fleschutz/talk2windows/README.md

 Usage
 -----
 1. Launch *Serenade*.
-2. Click into the circle to enable Listening mode (the circle moves when speaking into the mic).
+2. Click the slider to switch from Paused to Listening mode.
+Raise the microphone audio level if a 'low voice' is shown.
 3. Speak the voice command **"*Windows, open calculator*"** into the mic, this executes the script `open-calculator.ps1` which launches the calculator application.
 All supported voice commands are described below.